Cameronsplaze/AWS-ContainerManager/Examples/README.md

 ## Creating Configs

 These are config options when you deploy, for a single leaf.
 (The file's name becomes the sub-domain for the stack, so one file for one stack.
-I.e `Minecraft-example.yaml` -> `minecraft-example.my-domain.com`).
-See any `*-example.yaml` in this directory for examples.
-(If you need to override the domain name to something new when deploying, use the `maturity=` key.
+I.e `Minecraft.java.example.yaml` -> `minecraft.java.example.my-domain.com`).
+See any `*.example.yaml` in this directory for examples.
+(If you need to override the domain name to something new when deploying, use the `container_id=` key.
 See the developer section in the [root README.md](../README.md#different-maturities) for more details.)

+If you're looking at automating updates to the deployments, or just deploying with GitHub, see the [GitHub Actions README](../.github/workflows/README.md).

+### Config File Options

+You can also look at the yaml's in the [./Examples](./) directory here to see how each of these are used directly.

 - `Ec2`: (dict)